-Category T • Technology in Our World BUSN285T
+Category T .
+Technology in Our World

+BUSN285T

 Courses in this category address the linkages of science and technology with other aspects of our lives in contemporary society.
 Each course covers the scientific and technological basis of a particular area and then focuses on the relationships between that area and other human values, choices, lifestyles, aesthetics, or worldviews.
+The Category T course may be replaced by another Goal Area 3 course.

-Category V • Studies in Our Surrounding World
+Category V · Studies in Our Surrounding World